PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 hints
 -----

-cd into a snippet dir and run this to find all vars
+cd into a config_set dir and run this to find all vars

 .. code-block:: bash